 WELCOME TO BEIT HALL!

 Hello and congratulations on obtaining a position at Imperial College and Beit Hall!
-In this welcome letter we cover the important issues connected to your arrival and first few days in the Hall.
-Please take a few minutes to read it.
-Up-dated information can be found in our 2016-2017 Facebook profile and from this website.
-Please check this site if possible in the week before the start of term.
+In this welcome letter, we cover what you need to know for your arrival and first few days in the Hall.
+Up-to-date information can be found on our Facebook group and from this website.
+As these are updated regularly, please check them the week before the start of term.

-Beit Hall is one of the largest of Imperial’s Halls of Residence.
-It houses around 340 students in a mixture of single and twin room accommodation.
-All rooms have internet and telephone connections available.
+Beit Hall is one of the largest of Imperial’s Halls of Residence, housing around 340 students in a mixture of single and twin room accommodation.
+All rooms have Ethernet and telephone connections as well as Wi-Fi.
 There are excellent kitchens and social areas in the Hall.
-The two large Common Rooms located on the ground floor are equipped with a plasma TV, DVD player, a piano, table football, table tennis, pool table and a games TV.
-The Imperial College Student Union is just across the Quadrangle where there are many facilities including bars and food outlets.
-The proximity of the Union is convenient and fun, however you may find that loud music especially on Wednesday and Friday nights can be heard from your room.
-Please remember, Beit is a non-smoking Hall.
-The use of electronic cigarettes is also not allowed.
-Please note that the use/possession of any illegal drugs is strictly prohibited.
+The two large Common Rooms located on the ground floor are equipped with a plasma TV, DVD player, a piano, table football, table tennis, pool table, videogames, and home theatre.
+The Imperial College Student Union just across the Quadrangle has many facilities including bars and food outlets.
+The proximity of the Union is convenient and fun; however, you may find that loud music and social gatherings can be heard from your room, especially on Wednesday and Friday nights.
+Beit Hall also has a series of rules for the sake of the community’s welfare, including a no smoking, no e-cigarette, and no illegal drugs policy.

 Registering on eBeit

 After accepting your offer you will be able to register with the Wardening Team at Beit Hall.

 e-induction offered by the Accommodation Service, which you also need to do!
 If you do not complete their

 before arriving, you will not have a personal swipe card (required for building access) printed for your arrival and will have to get one through the security office on your own.